 Snoring can be more than annoying; snoring is a sign of sleep apnea, a medical condition that should be treated before it causes more serious problems.
 Sleep apnea happens when a person is laying down (typically at night) and their airway becomes constricted, which decreases the flow of oxygen to the body and causes the person to snore.
-Patients who have been diagnosed with or suspect they may have sleep apnea should schedule an appointment with Scottsdale, AZ dentists Dr. Rod Gore and Dr. Whitney Sebree to learn more about their treatment options.
-The first method most people try to treat their sleep apnea is oral appliance therapy, also known as OAT or a night guard.
+Patients who have been diagnosed with or suspect they may have sleep apnea should schedule an appointment with Scottsdale, AZ dentist Dr. Rod Gore to learn more about their treatment options.
+The first method most people try to treat their sleep apnea with is oral appliance therapy, also known as OAT or a night guard.
 A custom night guard ensures the jaw sits in the correct position while the patient sleeps to prevent sleep apnea.

 What to Expect

 Patients may get a sleep study before they come to the dentist to learn about treatments or patients can use a home sleep study kit from our office that will help us better understand their needs.
 Every night guard is custom-made to give patients a comfortable, secure fit.
 The dentist will take impressions of the patient's teeth that will be sent to a dental laboratory where the oral appliance will be made with the highest-quality equipment and materials.
 Once the night guard is returned to the dentist's office, the patient will return to have their appliance properly fitted.
 After that, the patient is encouraged to wear their night guard whenever they lay down to sleep and note any improvements in snoring, fatigue, blood pressure, and other conditions caused by sleep apnea.